SingularityF/PixivWallpaper/Server/README.md

 5. Make sure your server has `Xvfb` and `geckodriver` installed

-5. Add database login information to the php script upload_user.php
+6. Add database login information to `upload_user.php`

-6. Call download.py and upload.php from cron every day when the rankings refresh (https://www.pixiv.net/info.php?id=311)
+7. Call download.py and upload.php from cron every day when the rankings refresh (https://www.pixiv.net/info.php?id=311)